Teo44/ot-harjoitustyo/README.md

 # Note-player

-Currently, the only functionality of Note-player is playing back .wav files.
+Currently, the only functionality of Note-player is playing back .wav files, and limited file browsing.
 See specifications for planned features.

 ## Documentation